-Unearned revenue is primarily comprised of advance payments received for various arena suites, loge boxes and club seats and the arena naming rights.
-Revenue for these agreements will be recognized when the term of the related agreements commences on September 1, 2017.
+Unearned revenue is primarily comprised of advance payments received for various arena suites, loge boxes and club seats, the arena naming rights and prepaid parking.
+Revenue for these agreements will be recognized when the term of the related agreements commence on September 1, 2018.